 Assessing both the system ancillary service needs and the resultant shift in resource economics will help ERCOT understand the type and size of technologies required to maintain system balancing capability and how system balancing (regulation service) revenues change the resource value proposition.
 Because of its ability to examine such granular intervals on the transmission system, KERMIT may become a tool ERCOT uses regularly outside its long-term planning process.
 ERCOT envisions using KERMIT to help identify cost-effective changes to ancillary service procurement practices, as intermittent resource integration in ERCOT continues.
-In future studies, ERCOT will be able to use the results of the KERMIT model to reflect the increased cost of ancillary services in scenarios with increased penetration of intermittent generation.
+In this study, the increased cost of ancillary services associated with higher levels of renewable integration was not reflected in the economic assessment of probable resource expansion portfolios.
+In future studies, ERCOT will be able to use the results of the KERMIT model to capture those impacts scenarios with increased penetration of intermittent generation.
 More discussion about the KERMIT studies appears in Section 9.2.5.